Birth Injury Legal Statistics

 Poor Monitoring of Fetal Heart Patterns

-It is essential for fetal heart monitoring to be included in ongoing training and skill checks.
+It is essential for fetal heart monitoring (monitoring of the infant’s heart rate during labor) to be included in ongoing training and skill checks.
 That way, health care professionals know what to look for when monitoring a baby’s heartbeat before, during, and after delivery.

 If you think one of these issues caused or contributed to your child’s birth injury, you may be able to file a lawsuit.
 Contact us today for a free case review.